bokchoi2020/Insight_RPI/README.md

 https://github.com/Tencent/rapidjson/

 Header exclusive library.
 Can be found in the "include" folder.
-Planning to use for parsing messages sent over bluetooth.
+Used for parsing messages sent over bluetooth.